About the Trauma Institute

-In 2015, 77 percent of admissions at the Trauma Institute were due to falls by the elderly.
 We offer the following programs at multiple facilities to help prevent falls and their resulting injuries in the adult and elderly populations:

 Stepping On: Stepping On is a multifaceted program designed for older adults who are at risk of falling, have a fear of falling or who have fallen one or more times.
 Participants meet two hours a week for seven weeks.
-Workshops are facilitated by trained leaders and health care professionals including physical therapists, pharmacists, vision experts and community safety experts including EMTs, firefighters , nd police.
+Workshops are facilitated by trained leaders and healthcare professionals including physical therapists, pharmacists, vision experts and community safety experts including EMTs, firefighters and police.
 This program covers simple and fun balance and strengthening exercises, the role that vision plays in your risk of falling, how medications affect your risk of falling, proper footwear and ways to stay safe at home and in the community.

 Pediatric and young adult programs